agnihotri7/todo-njs/README.md

 TODO-NodeJs
 =============
+TODO list in node js.
+You can create, update, complete and delete a todo item.
+You can add location and time on a TODO.(Location can be added using Google Map.)
-This is an example of create, read, update, delete web application built with Express.js v4.8.1, and Mongoose & MongoDB.
+The web application built with Express.js v4.8.1, and Mongoose & MongoDB.

 ### Node-Login is built on top of the following libraries :